 After mating, females release their eggs on the muddy bottom of their mating sites (Grenat 2012).
 There have not been enough studies done to determine the number of eggs in their clutch, however, clutch size is correlated to the size of the mature females (Valdez and Maneyro 2016).
 A closely related species, Odontophrynus cordobae, lays eggs in a range between 1180 to 7080 eggs (Grenat 2012).
 It takes seven to nine months for O. americanus tadpoles to develop (Gallardo 1963).
 A clutch completes its development in 12 to 15 days.
 Development and metamorphosis are influenced by temperature (Martino 1999).
 There is no parental care after mature females deposit their eggs.
 Their larvae thrive in the habitat they were hatched in (Echeverria et al. 2007).

-Odontophrynus americanus is a generalist.
 The tadpoles are benthic feeders and eat plant debris and algae (Echeverria et al. 2007).
-They are predated on by various animals and the invasive species, Rana catesbeiana (Leivas 2013).
+They are preyed on by various animals including invasive species such as Rana catesbeiana (Leivas 2013).
 Their defenses mechanisms are to burrow into the ground with their hind legs and to change their posture to a flat body with stretched legs (Maffei and Ubaid 2016).

 Trends and Threats